mk36fyvy/multivitamin/README.md

  C\t2
  N\t2
 ```
+where `\t` indicates `tab`.
 This specifies the exact match score (the gap symbol `-` has to be indicated in the first line, if you want a different gap score than -1).
 If you run the program with this minimal scoring table, you will get a warning with all the missing pairs written out.
 Like that, you can simply copy and paste those into your scoring table file, change the scores and rerun the program.

 ## Notes for practical course